pereiramemo/amplicon_pipeline/documentation/documentation.md

 3. Concatenate all files in single multifastq.
 4. Convert fastq to fasta.
 5. Dereplicate with [vsearch](https://github.com/torognes/vsearch): we remove all unique reads (--minuniquesize 1).
 6. Check for chimeras with [vsearch](https://github.com/torognes/vsearch).
-We use a minimum abundance ratio of parent vs. chimera of 1.5 (--abskew  1.5) and the fasta is output as one line per sequence (--fasta_width 0).
+We use a minimum abundance ratio of parent vs. chimera of 2 (--abskew  1.5) and the fasta is output as one line per sequence (--fasta_width 0).
+7. Count sequence number and length
+8. Compute R1 and R2 stats
-7. Count sequences and clean intermediate files.
+9. clean intermediate files.

 ## Clustering